jhawthorn/discard/README.md

 **Callbacks**

-Callbacks can be run before, after, or around the discard operation.
+Callbacks can be run before, after, or around the discard and undiscard operations.
 A likely use is discarding or deleting associated records (but see "Working with associations" for an alternative).

 ``` ruby